Contributed by Jeff Henderson - MIT Head Coach

 Still worried that you're not ready?!
 This is an extremely common feeling.
 Trust that your training has prepared you.
 Even if you have missed several workouts along the way it is very likely that your fitness level is head and shoulders above where you were at the beginning of the season.
 Consistency and positive thinking goes a long way.
 Keep logging your miles.
 Trust that you body is capable of doing much more that you could ever imagine possible.

 If you haven't yet gotten out to do a simulation race I highly recommend doing so.
-After all, we have several coming up in the next few weeks!
 This can help reduce the anxiety you may encounter on race day.
 It also serves as a great opportunity to test out your race day routine, apparel and recovery plans.

 Whether you are on track for your goals or slightly off pace think about your strengths and weaknesses to determine what you can do to improve next season.
 Remember, when making new goals they should be meaningful, measurable and attainable.